 Program Stipend and Benefits

-NYU Lutheran Dental Medicine offers its Pediatric Dentistry postgraduate residents generous stipends and fringe benefits.
+NYU Langone Hospitals-Advanced Education in Pediatric Dentistry offers its residents generous stipends and fringe benefits.

 The PASS/MATCH application deadline is August 15th.
-NYU Lutheran participates in a POST-MATCH application and acceptance process when open positions remain after the MATCH process has been completed.
+NYU Langone Hospitals-Advanced Education in Pediatric Dentistry participates in a POST-MATCH application and acceptance process when open positions remain after the MATCH process has been completed.

 PASS/MATCH Application Process

 The program application MUST be submitted through PASS and all materials MUST be obtained through them.
-NYU Lutheran Dental Medicine also participates in MATCH.
+NYU Langone Hospitals-Advanced Education in Pediatric Dentistry also participates in MATCH.

 Application Instructions along with an application can be accessed by clicking on one of the following links: